CsJohnJJ/EliteBaby/README.md

 In Elite Baby, users will be able to:
   - Move left and right
   - Jump up
-  - Collect coins
+  - Collect foods
-  - Power up
-  - See current score
+  - See current score base on the food collected
+  - Platform is moving, disppearing
+  - Infinite scrolling background

 ## Wireframes